athampy-vcc/AJ-s-Personal-Repos/cybersecurity/Epics-Issues-handling/CIS/Final/ADR.md

 * **AWS**: CIS_AWS_Foundations_Benchmark_v5.0.0

 ### Option 5: CIS Benchmark Versions v4.0.0 - v5.0.0
-* Latest available versions, but combining first-time control deployment with aggressive benchmark targeting increases delivery risk during initial phase
+* Combining first-time control deployment with aggressive benchmark targeting increases delivery risk during initial phase
 * For both 4.0 & 5.0 Database services are not directly covered under foundational benchmark for Azure.
 It has been relocated from CIS Foundational official benchmark, which is not available in Prisma

 ## Recommendation Rationale